-If this sounds like something that happens often for you or someone else in your life that works long hours every day or two weeks?
+If this sound like something that happens often for you or someone else in your life who works long hours every day or two weeks?
 There are ways around this problem: try taking naps instead!
-Napping isn’t just good for improving performance; it also helps keep us from feeling tired during long days at the office.
+Napping isn’t just good for improving employee performance; it also helps keep us from feeling tired during long days at the office.

 Take Regular Breaks